$4m NCA Scandal Security Capo Runs Away |

-According to the Minister of Information, Mustapha Hamid, the Deputy National Coordinator during the John Mahama-led National Democratic Congress (NDC) administration, Alhaji Salifu Osman, has gone into hiding following claims that the NCA Board members shared $4 million out of the total contract sum among themselves unlawful.
+According to the Minister of Information, Mustapha Hamid, the Deputy National Security Coordinator during the John Mahama-led National Democratic Congress (NDC) administration, Alhaji Salifu Osman, has gone into hiding following claims that the NCA Board members shared $4 million out of the total contract sum among themselves unlawfully.

-Alhaji Osman, who is begin investigated for other ‘dubious’ transactions, may soon be declared wanted if he continues to stay in hiding, sources told Daily Guide.
+Alhaji Osman, who is being investigated for other ‘dubious’ transactions, may soon be declared wanted if he continues to stay in hiding, sources told Daily Guide.

-The last time the Bureau of National Investigations (BNI) was said to have reached the security capo on phones was when he told the Bureau about the whereabouts of the gadgets.
+The last time the Bureau of National Investigations (BNI) was said to have reached the security capo on phone was when he told the Bureau about the whereabouts of the gadgets.

 The contract was meant to buy ‘spying and phone tapping’ equipment for the National Security Secretariat, but $4 million out of the total amount of $8 million ended up in private accounts, with $1.5 million of the money going to the NCA board of directors.